LalaIAm/tarot-cline/memory-bank/activeContext.md

 # Active Context: TarotLyfe

 ## Current Focus
-The project has completed the Milestone 1 implementation phase.
-We have successfully implemented the authentication with Supabase, responsive navigation, landing page, and dashboard placeholder.
-The current focus is now shifting to preparing for Milestone 2, which involves implementing the Tarot Reading Module and AI Interpretation Engine.
+The project has completed the Milestone 1 implementation phase and we have now created a comprehensive plan for Milestone 2.
+With Milestone 1, we successfully implemented authentication with Supabase, responsive navigation, landing page, and dashboard placeholder.
+The current focus is implementing the Tarot Reading Module and AI Interpretation Engine as outlined in our Milestone 2 plan.

 ## Recent Changes
 - Completed Milestone 1 implementation: